membrane/api-gateway/membrane-esb/cli/examples/router/rewriter/README.txt

 REGEX URL REWRITE INTERCEPTOR

-With the RegExURLRewriteInterceptor you can rewrite URLs by regular expressions.
+With the RewriteInterceptor you can rewrite URLs by regular expressions.